Kinetic Studies in Chemical Experimentation

 Linearization of Kinetic Data

-The rate constant can be determined from the slope of the linearized kinetic plot.
+The rate constant (k) is determined from the slope of the linearized kinetic plot.
+The specific method for determining k depends on the reaction order.

 Applications